Steam explosion: Nuclear reactor meltdown

 Events of this general type are also possible if the fuel and fuel elements of a water-cooled nuclear reactor gradually melt.
 The mixture of molten core structures and fuel is often referred to as corium.

-If such corium comes into contact with water, vapour explosions may occur from the violent interaction between molten fuel (corium) and water as coolant.
+If such corium comes into contact with water, vapor explosions may occur from the violent interaction between molten fuel (corium) and water as coolant.
 Such explosions are seen to be fuel–coolant interactions (FCI).